MrFuFuFu/mrfufufu.github.io/_posts/2015-07-19-the_new_blog_theme.markdown

 ---
 layout: post
-title:  Hello, My new theme of blog
+title:  Hello, this is my new theme of blog
 author: MrFu
 date:   2015-07-19 19:57:00
 categories: Life